cert-orangecyberdefense/datalake-hunter/README.md

 - A file with a value on each line
 - A queryhash from Datalake

+Created bloom filters will be located in the current directory and use the queryhash or the source file's name with the `.bloom` extension if the output flag isn't set.

 Check `dtl_hunter create -h` for information on the available options for this sub-command.

 ### Example